 While data and data centers may not be something most give much thought to, they are the framework on which many businesses are built.

 In a digital world, server downtime can have far-reaching consequences – everything from automatic payments, student work submission and communication through email and other digital platforms can be impacted, while customer satisfaction and business reputation can be negatively affected.

 The risks to businesses when data isn't properly secured are greater than ever before, with legislation around data breach notifications introduced in February 2018.

 This legislation includes civil penalties of up to $340,000 for individuals and up to $1.7 million for businesses, along with the payment of compensation for damages or other remedies, for those who fail to correctly notify affected customers of any data breaches involving their personal information that might result in serious harm.

-Interactive’s high-density data centres are supposedly built for serious computing power.
+Interactive's high-density data centers are supposedly built for serious computing power.

 Featuring the latest in technology, power and environmental systems, their data centers have an uptime rating across the floor space of 99.98%, with an actual DC uptime of 100%, supposedly providing virtually uninterruptible performance.